 PETG: When PLA won't do, PETG is another non-toxic material with better mechanical properties.
 PETG is able to withstand moderately high temperatures and is much better suited to applications requiring long term stress.
 It’s also quite springy, and comparatively low friction, so it’s good for parts that clip together.
 One issue with PETG is its poor impact strength, meaning sudden sharp knocks can cause cracks.
-Colour options are black, white, red and translucent, subject to availability.
+Colour options are black, white, red, blue, grey and translucent, subject to availability.

 ASA: Very similar to ABS, ASA is more stable in sunlight.
 ASA is also more expensive than ABS, otherwise we’d use it in preference to ABS!
 Colour options are black & white, subject to availability.

 Nylon: Nylon is low friction and tough, making it a great choice for gears and other moving parts.
 It’s expensive but a great choice for suitable parts.
 Colour options are black & white, subject to availability.
 We also have glass filled nylon for parts subject to high temperature or strength.

 Flex: Flexible and semi-flexible TPU materials are good where some elasticity is required.
 These materials are expensive, but because parts using flex are generally small it’s not prohibitive.
 These materials are useful for seals, couplings, covers and straps.
 Colour is black or white, subject to availability.